 Managing inventory by way of an outdated system like Microsoft Excel or Access can be more damaging than helpful.
 They are easily prone to human errors.
 The best way to solve this is by implementing a powerful production and inventory management tool that is really made for crafters and small manufacturers like Katana MRP.
 It helps you avoid manually inputting and managing stock requirements.
 It eliminates human error and avoids the potential boatload of issues that come with it.
 You can expect to do proper production planning with real-time updates on the actual manufacturing floor.
 It provides a comprehensive view of each product in detail.
 You’ll be in complete control of all sales orders and never miss any purchase fulfillment.
 You can plan for the future with its built-in supply chain management tracking.
 Everything is automated – even your suppliers’ contacts are kept up to date.
 Katana MRP easily integrates well with Shopify and Xero, which makes it part of a business ecosystem that most of us already use.
 Implementing cloud computing can solve a lot of potential pain in the process.

 These 5 proven pro hacks are an effective way to avoid any inventory management issue.
 Start implementing them today so you can do more with your business and improve your cash flow.
 Have other hacks that worked for you?
 Let us know in the comment section below.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.